ScorpionResponse/pelican_blog/content/posts/2017-01-27-business_ecosystem.md

 10 minutes ago I read one of the most inane sentences I've ever come across.
-9 minutes and 55 seconds ago, my eyes rolled back so far into my head I couldn't see anything anymore, I fell out of my desk chair and started writhing on the ground.
+9 minutes and 55 seconds ago, my eyes rolled back so far into my head I couldn't see anything anymore.
+I fell out of my desk chair and started writhing on the ground.
 I think I started speaking in tongues.
 For a while, yapping like a dog seemed to bring some relief to my situation.
 The more aggressively I yapped the more the chaos and uncertainty of my tortured existence seemed to